noahehall/theBookOfNoah/_freshinstall.md

   - [virtualbox](https://www.virtualbox.org/manual/ch02.html)
     - make sure to get the guest additions iso
   - [gnome-boxes](https://wiki.gnome.org/Apps/Boxes)
 - [gnome extensions](https://extensions.gnome.org/)
   - dont use this if using regolith
-  - maybe not since we are now using regloith
   - extensions are by computer, not per login so you have to reinstall
     - [basic steps with some good ext](https://thelinuxuser.com/install-gnome-shell-extensions/)
     - cafeeine